-Nord Stream 2 is being constructed alongside the Nord Stream 1 pipeline, in operation since 2011.
-If completed, Nord Stream 2 would double the total capacity of the Nord Stream system, from 55 billion cubic meters (BCM) to 110 BCM per year.
-Nord Stream 2 is owned by the Russian state-owned energy company Gazprom.
+Nord Stream 2 lies alongside the Nord Stream 1 pipeline, in operation since 2011.
+The 760-mile-long Nord Stream 2 pipeline (consisting of two parallel lines) is expected to double the total capacity of the Nord Stream system, from 55 billion cubic meters (BCM) to 110 BCM per year.
+The pipeline is owned by the Russian state-owned energy company Gazprom.
 About half the cost is reportedly financed by five European companies: Engie (France), OMV (Austria), Shell (Netherlands/UK), Uniper (Germany), and Wintershall (Germany).